- Search The Registry

 - About Us

 - My Account

-The bone-numbing trek to the North Pole is riddled frostbite, polar bears and the ice is constantly shifting beneath your feet.
+The bone-numbing trek to the North Pole is riddled with frostbite and polar bears, and the ice constantly shifts beneath your feet.
 Hillary is also one of the oldest people to reach the North Pole.
 She grew up in Harlem and devoted herself to a nursing career and community activism.
 At 67 and during retirement, she battled lung cancer.
 Five years later, she went dog sledding in Quebec and photographed polar bears in Manitoba.
-Then she heard that a black woman had never made it to the North Pole.
+Then she heard that a black woman had never reached the North Pole.
 "I said, `What's wrong with this picture?'" she said.
 "So I sort of rolled into this, shall we say."

-On April 18, she arrived in Longyearben, Norway.
-The travelers were then flown to the base camp which is rebuilt each year due to melting ice and pitched their tents.
+On April 18, she arrived in Longyearbyen, Norway.
+The travelers were then flown to the base camp, rebuilt each year due to melting ice, and pitched their tents.
 Five days later, she set off on skis with two trained guides.
 As the sunlight glinted off the ice, Hillary fought beneath a load of gear and pressed on.
 In her euphoria at reaching the Pole, standing at the top of the world, she made it.
 The enormous expanse of ice and sky left Hillary speechless.

 She said.
 "I'd like to go and lecture to different groups on what they can do on a grass-roots level to fight global warming."